heyAbhinav-cmd/Cafeteria-food-order/README.md

-This system allows users to conveniently order food from the cafeteria online (or through another method, specify here).
+This system allows users to conveniently order food from the cafeteria online .
 It aims to reduce waiting times, improve order accuracy, and provide a user-friendly experience.
 It leverages the flexibility and scalability of MongoDB for data storage and Python for development.

 Features: